jcbhmr/portablegit.js/README.md

 ```

 ⚠️ **It's not recommended to install this package globally!** [Install Git for Windows normally](https://gitforwindows.org/) on your system instead.
 Interested in installing Git globally on more that just Windows machines?
 Check out [Git - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+🛑 Only works on Windows x64 systems.
+Does not work on macOS or Linux.

 ℹ There is no JavaScript component to this package; it's just a redistribution of the various PortableGit files and binaries.